funkhaus/wordpress-theme-boilerplate/README.md

 ```

 `next_project_link($html, $exclude)`: This function is exactly the same as **previous_project_link()**, but links to the next page rather than the previous.

+Check out the [functions file in the template](template/functions.php) to get a better understanding of how each of these functions work.

 ___